More About CHEF_MEG

 Cheesy, rich, delicious--just what you expect in macaroni and cheese.
 What you won't expect?
 2/3 the fat and half the calories of the original!

 Skip the drive-through and serve these instead.
 Split one open, pop in an egg cooked your way and even some shredded cheese.
-Make a batch on the weekend and keep handy for hungry teenage boys (and their parents)!

 This is THE most popular recipe on SparkRecipes.
 We've added more vegetables and reduced the sodium drastically to make it even better.